-If we really want to expand our own experience by finding more about the human experience of others, then we will want to know about the characteristics, key events, and situations which compose the essentials of their lives, such as their struggles, conclusions, emotional responses, aspirations, and even their deaths.
+We expand our own experience by finding more about the human experiences of others.
+To do so we need to know about the characteristics, key events and situations which compose the essentials of their lives: their struggles, conclusions, emotional responses, aspirations, and even their deaths.

 In an interview published in 1995, Bloom reflected on the great authors of the Western world, stating: “We must read and study Shakespeare, Dante, Chaucer, Cervantes and the Bible, at least the King James Bible.”
 He said of these authors that “they provide an intellectual, I dare say, a spiritual value which has nothing to do with organized religion or the history of institutional belief” They tell us things we couldn’t possibly know without them, they reform and make our minds stronger.
 They make us more vital."